-“After to the island unassisted, Mr. Doba, a retired engineer, made landfall in Ely’s Harbour early yesterday morning and was then towed by marine assistance company, Sea Assist to Ordnance Island, St. George’s to pass customs.”
+“After rowing to the island unassisted, Doba, a retired engineer, made landfall in Ely’s Harbour early yesterday morning and was then towed by marine assistance company, Sea Assist to Ordnance Island, St. George to pass customs.”

-Mr. Doba refused help several ties even after breaking his rudder.
-In January 2014, Mr. Doba declined offers of assistance from the United States Coast Guard.
+Doba refused help several times even after breaking his rudder.
+In January 2014, Doba declined offers of assistance from the United States Coast Guard.
 At that time, he was approximately 220-miles from Bermuda.

-Despite all the setbacks, Mr. Doba remains in “good spirits” according to Stevenson.
+Despite all the setbacks, Aleksander Doba remains in “good spirits” according to Stevenson.

 ‘Life is interesting and life is short and I want to know as much of the world as I can.
 One of the tools I have is a kayak, and that is the way that I enjoy the world.”